PaulTiberiu/RL-Gradient-Descent/README.md

 ## Policies visualization tool
 This tool will allow us to display the performance of policies within a selected subspace of the policy space.

-Below is an illustration depicting policies with rewards of 500, using the cartpole environment:
+Below is an illustration depicting policies with rewards of 500, using the cartpole environment and the dqn algorithm:
 ![policy_2024-03-20_12-44-23](https://github.com/PaulTiberiu/RL-Gradient-Visualization-Tool/assets/123265734/f8a1b8f7-2744-4083-8642-b1cd305200f0)

 In order to enhance the interactivity of our plots, we utilized Plotly, a data visualization library.
 This enables us to create more sophisticated visualizations, such as adjusting the plot size and displaying the exact reward value and its corresponding weighted sum coefficients for each point on the plot.